 - salt and pepper

-To make the sauce, place the pumpkin, cauliflower, miso paste, nutritional yeast, salt, mustard, apple cider vinegar, onion powder, garlic powder, smoked paprika, cashews, milk, vegan spread and black pepper in a blender and blend until very smooth.
+- To make the sauce, place the pumpkin, cauliflower, stock cube or miso paste, nutritional yeast, salt, mustard, apple cider vinegar, onion powder, garlic powder, smoked paprika, cashews, milk, vegan spread and black pepper in a blender and blend until very smooth.

 *I’m a Froothie ambassador and was sent the Optimum Vac2 to review.
 If you click on the above links and purchase one of their products I will receive a small amount of commission.
 All opinions are my own.
 I only recommend products that I love and use myself.